gu-app-club/lets-learn-jobs/README.md

 ## Side Projects

 For many people, classes alone are probably not enough to get the type of job you want.
-Having experience through side projects or jobs shows initiative and lets employers know that you can learn on your own.
+Having experience through side projects shows initiative and lets employers know that you can learn on your own.

 ### How to put a side project on a resume